Welding Technology

 6 Credits (3+6P)

 Laboratory and classroom instruction on AWS and ASME Welder Performance Qualification Tests.
 All position plate and pipe techniques and tests for SMAW, GMAW, GTAW, FCAW, and SAW.
-Nondestructive and destructive examination methods.
-Basics of welding codes.
-Restricted to majors.
+Nondestructive and destructive examination methods, and basics of welding codes.
+Restricted to Welding majors.

 1-6 Credits

 Supervised cooperative work program.
 Student is employed in an approved occupation and supervised and rated by the employer and instructor.
 Student will meet in a weekly class.
-Graded S/U. Restricted to majors.
+May be repeated up to 6 credits.

 1-6 Credits

 Individual studies in areas of welding technology.
-May be repeated for a maximum of 12 credits.
+May be repeated up to 12 credits.

 1-4 Credits